conda-incubator/conda-store/docusaurus-docs/conda-store/introduction.md

 ## Other installation options 💻

-conda-store can also se installed using:
+conda-store can also be installed using:

 * [Docker][install-docker]
 * [Kubernetes][install-kubernetes]